arcticoder/casimir-environmental-enclosure-platform/README.md

 ## Technical Specifications (reported / conditional)

 ### Environmental Control Performance — reported targets and prototype results
-- **Ultra-High Vacuum**: Target ≤ 10⁻⁶ Pa in controlled test conditions (see `docs/` for measurement conditions)
+- **Ultra-High Vacuum**: Target on the order of 10⁻⁶ Pa in controlled test conditions (see `docs/` for measurement conditions and raw data)
-- **Temperature Stability**: Prototype tests report ±0.01 K precision under specific compensation schemes; performance depends on materials and control tuning
+- **Temperature Stability**: Prototype tests report on the order of ±0.01 K under specific compensation schemes; actual performance depends on materials, control tuning, and test fixtures
-- **Vibration Control**: Demonstrated <1 nm RMS (0.1–100 Hz) in lab setups with H∞-style controllers; results are environment-dependent
+- **Vibration Control**: Reported <1 nm RMS (0.1–100 Hz) in select lab setups with carefully tuned H∞-style controllers; results are environment- and configuration-dependent
-- **Digital Twin Fidelity**: Reported high-fidelity model fits for select datasets (see `docs/` for validation details)
+- **Digital Twin Fidelity**: Reported model fits for select datasets (see `docs/` for validation details and fit diagnostics)
 - **Uncertainty Bounds**: Reported uncertainty summaries are conditional on tested configurations; consult `docs/UQ-notes.md` for provenance and confidence calculations

 ### Digital Twin Framework v2.0 — Reported Enhancements (prototype)